How long is the term of the Agreement?

 Employee and employer contributions are 7.0% as of November 1, 2020.

 I am 66 years old do I have access to Salary Continuance?

 Yes, if you meet the eligibility requirements for salary continuance in Article 12.
 5 you would continue to have access to sick leave (Article 20.10) and short-term disability until you are 67.
 You would not however have access to long term disability.

 I have 19 years’ service with the University will I be eligible for the Retirement Recognition.

-No, only those who at the date of the signing of the new agreement who have met the 20 years and 25 years of service threshold will be eligible to retain the retirement recognition as per Article 12.13 of the Agreement.
+No, only those who have met the 20 years and 25 years of service threshold as of November 1, 2020 will be eligible to retain the retirement recognition as per Article 12.13 of the Agreement.